 Despite my excitement, the hubby was not sold at all.
-But we finally came to the agreement that at $.98 a square foot this would be a good temporary solution until we can afford to do tile.
+But we finally came to the agreement that at only $0.98 a square foot this would be a good temporary solution until we can afford to do tile.

 Supplies Used: (Affiliate links may be provided for convenience.
 For more info, see my full disclosure here.)